Table of Contents

 - With a stye, the whole eyelid can sometimes be affected.
 With a chalazion, it is rare that the whole eyelid swells.

 There are many ways to treat a stye.
-Some treatments can be done at home without any prescriptions or assistance from a doctor.
+Some treatments can be done at home without any prescriptions or assistance from a doctor, and can work quickly to remove the stye.
 If a stye does not respond to home treatments, medical treatment may be necessary.

 It is important start treating a stye as soon as it is noticed.
 When a stye goes untreated, it can become a chalazion.

 Popping & Other Methods: What Not to Do

 When a stye develops, there are certain actions to avoid since doing these things could worsen the problem.
 You may want to get rid of the stye as fast as possible, but ensuring safe treatment should take precedent.